vaultsystems/openstack-win/README.md

 Tools to automate the creation of a Windows image for OpenStack, supporting KVM, Hyper-V, ESXi and more.

-Note: the provided Autounattend.xml targets x64 versions, but it can be easily adapted to x86.
+Note: we consider that target system is x64

-### How to create a Windows template image on KVM
+### Creating Image on KVM

 Download the VirtIO tools ISO, e.g. from: